 But even as his ministry grew, there was opposition.
-From the Pharisees and the Sadducees and scribes and the teachers of the law.
+From the Pharisees and the Saducees and scribes and the teachers of the law.

-And there's a saying that a week is a long time in politics ... and certainly this week - which we know as Holy Week - was a long one for Jesus.
+And there's a saying that a week is a long time in politics and certainly this week - which we know as Holy Week - was a long one for Jesus.
 The first century equivalent of opinion polls would have shown Jesus' approval rating plummeting.

-The crowds that had welcomed Jesus to Jerusalem on Palm Sunday had gone.
-The crowds that had cried 'Hosannah' and had hailed him as messiah were no more.
+The crowds that had welcomed Jesus to Jerusalem on Palm Sunday had dissipated.
+The crowds that had cheered were no more.